What Do You Have To Disclose When Selling A House In The UK?

 Bad neighbours when selling

 If you are having a long-running feud or dispute with one of your neighbours then you need to say so.
-If you have cracks appearing in the walls faster than they can be filled in, then this must be disclosed too.
+This is what many people wonder about when they ask “what do you have to disclose when selling a house in the UK?”.

 Caveat emptor – buyer beware